simul/simul.github.io/unrealengine/Troubleshooting.md

 The following should no longer be used in trueSKY for UE4, either due to deprecation or partial implementation:

+TrueSkySequenceActor's Downscale Factor setting is deprecated: use Maximum Resolution instead.

-Any function calls to modifiy cloud keyframes(GetKeyframeValue and SetKeyframeValue) should not use the following name string arguments:
+Any function calls to modify cloud keyframes(GetKeyframeValue and SetKeyframeValue) should not use the following name string arguments:

 * "lightning"
 * "simulation"